earthsteading/Earthship/checklist_final-inspection.md

 ## Final inspection of additional Class 10 structures on site
 All additional structures on the site (Class 10) must be accounted for and comply with building code and legislation, including: sheds, swimming pools, carports, pergolas, antennae/towers, signs/billboards, bushfire shelters and/or any structure costing more than $16k to build.

-### Excavation, wwimming pools/spas, damns/swails, site cuts, etc.
+### Excavation, swimming pools/spas, damns/swails, site cuts, etc.
-Civil infrastructure work including eathworks, road works, drainage installation, sewer, water reticulation infrastructure is subject to local planning requirements, but does not require a Building Permit as per the Domestic Building Contracts Act 1995.
+Civil infrastructure work including earthworks, road works, drainage installation, sewer, water reticulation infrastructure is subject to local planning requirements, but does not require a Building Permit as per the Domestic Building Contracts Act 1995.
  - [ ] Any structure with a water depth of more than 300mm is required to be certified:
  - [ ] If an excavation is associated with a structure and is more than 1m in height/depth, then a permit is required.
- - [ ] Registratino of swimming pool/spa with local council, e.g. name, address, date of construction, applicable barrier standard (AS1926)
+ - [ ] Registration of swimming pool/spa with local council, e.g. name, address, date of construction, applicable barrier standard (AS1926)
  - [ ] Compliant safety barriers as per most recent Certificate of Swimming Pool Barrier Compliance including future inspection dates, building permit number and alteration/modification history

 ### Sheds, carports, containers, timber deck, verandahs, etc
 Any structure with a closed roof less than 10m2 and less than 3m in height and not constructed of masonry
- - [ ] Demosntrable load bearing capability of structure, esp any footings/founation work
+ - [ ] Demonstrable load bearing capability of structure, esp any footings/foundation work
  - [ ] Is not placed forward of the primary building's frontage boundary wall;
  - [ ] Siting placement is 9 metres from frontage and 2m from side boundaries
- - [ ] If attached to another Class 10 structure (deck around swimming pool), it must comply with that structure's requirements.
+ - [ ] If attached to another Class 10 structure (deck around the swimming pool), it must comply with that structure's requirements.

 ### Pergolas, sun shades/sails, netting (hail/crop), tree/cubby house, etc.
 Any structure which is open roofed and/or with a permeable open weave covering, e.g. sun shade, vine lattice, vegetative shade overgrowth, platform in tree, etc.